-Learn various fall protection systems, including the difference between a 3000# and 5000# anchor point, how to establish a controlled access zone, Demonstration of equipment including proper inspection and “competent person” information.
+Learn various fall protection systems including the difference between a 3000# and 5000# anchor point, how to establish a controlled access zone, and demonstration of equipment, including proper inspection.

 Scaffolding User Training

-Course provides an overview of safety standards as they relate to the scaffold design, erection, maintenance and use.
+This course provides an overview of safety standards as they relate to the scaffold design, erection, maintenance and use.
 Training includes activities to recognize hazards associated with types of scaffolds being used and how to control those hazards.